 There can be other strategies and activities which can be adopted and adapted according to the kids’ need and abilities.
 As parents we want to provide them with best tools and means so they can be successful in their academic and personal life.
 We have incorporated these ideas to develop classes in critical thinking at SMARTS Club and would love to hear from you about any other ideas and strategies which might help kids in our community develop critical thinking.

 At SMARTS Club we are trying our best to provide an environment and activities which would develop critical thinking and leadership qualities among kids.
-We are providing art, origami, mental- math, science projects besides other activities like chess and robotics which are hands on and fun critical thinking activities.
-We provide a platform for kids to participate in our Friday contests ranging from talent show to math leagues and public speaking.
-We are also providing music, dance and yoga class for kids to relax and calm down after a busy day!
+We are providing art, origami, mental- math, science projects besides other activities like chess and robotics which are hands-on and fun critical thinking activities like Online Design Thinking, Online Critical Reading, Online Creative Writing.
+We provide a platform for kids to participate in our Friday contests ranging from a talent show to math leagues and public speaking.
+We are also providing music, dance, and yoga class for kids to relax and calm down after a busy day!